MitchellMarinoDev/carrier-pigeon/Quickstart.md

 This not only makes it scalable for your code, but makes it easy for plugins to add their own message types without interfacing with yours.

-For (de)serialization, carrier-pigeon uses [bincode](https://docs.rs/bincode/latest/bincode/) for speed and serialized size.
+For (de)serialization, carrier_pigeon uses [bincode](https://docs.rs/bincode/latest/bincode/) for speed and serialized
+size.

 Messages need to be registered in a `MsgTable` for them to be used.
 The Message tables on all clients and the server